 The menu bar above will guide you to the downloadable files and the products for sale.

-I ordered extra hardware to assemble the printed parts, and have built a store here (see menu bar above) to sell kits with exactly what you need to make each rig work.
-For those without access to a 3D printer, I am also offering kits for sale with all the printed parts.
-These all require assembly, so check the kit information to see if you are comfortable with the required procedures.
-I will try to have a few of each of the 3D printed parts on hand so I can ship as soon as an order arrives.
-International shipping is too complicated for the free WordPress ecommerce plugin I found, so I can only ship to the US for now.
+You can buy kits (see menu bar above) of the hardware with exactly what you need to make each rig work.
+For those without access to a 3D printer, you can buy kits with all the printed parts.
+These all require configuration for particular cameras, so check the kit information to see if you are comfortable with the required procedures.
+I generally ship the day after an order arrives.
+International shipping is too complicated for my WordPress ecommerce plugin, so I can only ship to the US for now.

-The MakerBot Replicator 3D printer I have been using to prototype these designs was donated to Public Lab by MakerBot Industries.
+The MakerBot Replicator 3D printer I use was donated to Public Lab by MakerBot Industries.
 This aerial rig project seemed like a good exercise to see how 3D printing could advance the development of Public Lab tools.
 I hope these designs will improve with your help, and maybe more people will be able to get better aerial photos and make more useful maps of places important to them.

 Note about shopping: The first time you go to your shopping cart, I think it never shows the shipping cost.
 Just continue two steps into checkout (you will have to register at the site), and the shipping charges will appear.
 From then on shipping charges will be included in your shopping cart.
 Typically, an order with a rig and a suspension can be shipped for $10 to $12 and will arrive in 3 business days.